Austin Slater Preview, Player Props: Giants vs. Braves

 Austin Slater At The Plate

-- Slater is hitting .248 with three doubles, five home runs and 13 walks.
+- Slater has four doubles, five home runs and 13 walks while hitting .250.

-- Slater has picked up a hit in 38.6% of his 57 games this year, with multiple hits in 12.3% of those games.
+- Slater has picked up a hit in 23 of 61 games this year, with multiple hits eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.